samuelkurabachew/dtc-workshop/README.md

 ## Getting started

-1. Clone the repository to your local environment.
+1. Fork the repository and clone it to your local environment.

 2. Create a new virtual environment with `virtualenv -p python3 .venv`